Management Strategy

 ID Characteristics

-General: Wild Parsnip is a stout, aromatic biennial or short-lived perennial, member of the carrot family (Apiaceae).
+General: Wild parsnip is a stout, aromatic biennial or short-lived perennial, member of the carrot family (Apiaceae).

-Fruits: Are elliptic, about 5 mm long, flat and hairy.
+Seeds: Elliptic, about 5 mm long, flat and hairy.

-Roots: Wild Parsnip has a thick, long, yellow-brown taproot.
+Roots: Wild parsnip has a thick, long, yellow-brown taproot.

 Similar Species